-Eco-Friendly Weddings: Tips to green your white wedding
+Eco-Friendly, Ethical Weddings: 10 Tips to green your white wedding

 Did you know that the average wedding produces 63 tons of carbon dioxide and generates 400-600 pounds of garbage!